gavbarosee/react-kickstart/docs/guides/project-structure-walkthrough.md

 ## If you revisit after a while

 - Re-run a sample: `node bin/react-kickstart.js demo --yes` to refresh context.
-- Skim this file’s ASCII overview and the "Where to add or extend" section.
+- Skim this file’s ASCII overview and the "Where to add or extend things" section.
 - Check supported frameworks: `src/frameworks/index.js` (registry) and `src/prompts/steps/framework-step.js`.
 - Review config pipeline: `src/config/configuration-builder.js` and `src/config/package-json-builder.js` (scripts/deps), `src/config/dependency-resolver.js`.
 - Validate with QA: regenerate matrix and run critical/standard/edge suites: